New York City, NY

 It all started in 2010 after I ran my first half marathon and realized I could probably do well in a marathon.
 So I signed up for the lottery to the NYC Marathon.
 I was so Excited for them to pull my name that I even watched the lottery online at work (oops) but like many people I was not called (boo).

 10-10-10 I ran in the rainy but excellent Portland Marathon.
-With friends and more cheering me along, a very cool view crossing St. Johns Bridge, a marriage proposal on the hilltop, down the hill of the Adidas HQ and its cool shoe statue, through a tunnel, past some beer hydration and to the finish line!
+With friends and others cheering me along, a very cool view crossing St. Johns Bridge, a marriage proposal on the hilltop, down the hill of the Adidas HQ and its cool shoe statue, through a tunnel, past some beer hydration and to the finish line!
 Yeah!
 I had finished, my #1 goal (might I add quickly) and somehow managed to qualify for the Boston Marathon.

 Well shoot I thought I can´t pass that up, that is like one of the best, most well know marathons in the world and I just QUALIFIED!

 A few months later I attempted to signed up for the BOSTON MARATHON.
-It was the year of economic crisis, when everyone apparently qualified and wanted to run (many without jobs had time to train and run).
+It was a year of economic crisis, when everyone apparently qualified and wanted to run (many without jobs had time to train and run).
 The sucker sold out in 8 hours.
 I was out of town on the day it opened…and with a flooded webpage to sign-up things were slow.
 I was about to just give up and handle it when I got back home but I stuck with it and was one of the lucky ones to grab a registration spot!
 Wow!!

 Patriots day, Monday, April 18, 2011 aka Marathon Monday.
 I headed with 3 members of my family to Boston, MA, USA for the race.
 A busy time for me as I was transitioning between quitting my job to move to grad school (oddly in Boston), moving from Seattle to Boston, running a marathon and headed to Peru to volunteer for 4 months (all within 1 week).